-1. If the SIMBAINI environment variable is defined, then the driver searches for the file specified by the environment variable.
+1. If the CLOUDERAHIVEINI environment variable is defined, then the driver searches for the file specified by the environment variable.

-SIMBAINI must specify the full path, including the filename.
+CLOUDERAHIVEINI must specify the full path, including the filename.

-- 2. The current working directory of the application is searched for a file named cloudera.hiveodbc.ini not beginning with a period. - 3.
-The directory ~/ (i.e. \$HOME) is searched for a hidden file named .cloudera.hiveodbc.ini - 4.
+- 2. The directory containing the driver's binary is searched for a file named cloudera.hiveodbc.ini not beginning with a period. - 3.
+The current working directory of the application is searched for a file named cloudera.hiveodbc.ini not beginning with a period. - 4.
+The directory ~/ (i.e. \$HOME) is searched for a hidden file named .cloudera.hiveodbc.ini - 5.
 The directory /etc is searched for a file named cloudera.hiveodbc.ini not beginning with a period.